icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Office
 *Libraries for working with office suite documents.*

-* [excellent](https://github.com/leifg/excellent) - An OpenXL (https://github.com/h4cc/awesome-elixir/blob/master/Excel 2000) Parser for Elixir.
+* [excellent](https://github.com/leifg/excellent) - An OpenXL (Excel 2000) Parser for Elixir.
 * [xlsxir](https://github.com/kennellroxco/xlsxir) - Xlsx file parser with support for ISO 8601 date formats.
-Data is extracted to an Erlang Term Storage (https://github.com/h4cc/awesome-elixir/blob/master/ETS) table and is accessed through various functions.
+Data is extracted to an Erlang Term Storage (ETS) table and is accessed through various functions.

 ## ORM and Datamapping
 *Libraries that implement object-relational mapping or datamapping techniques.*